Nodal phases in non-Hermitian wallpaper crystals

-{\it Symmetry.} Physically, we describe a crystal by its Hamiltonian operator, for which the spatial transformations that leave the crystal invariant must constitute a symmetry.
-For the single-particle Hamiltonian with matrix elements
+Physically, we describe a crystal by its Hamiltonian operator, for which the spatial transformations that leave the crystal invariant must constitute a symmetry.
+Translation invariance requires the single-particle Hamiltonian with matrix elements